netxms/netxms-doc/admin/object-management.rst

 to 127 printable characters), and have string values of unlimited length.
 However, if you wish to access custom attributes in :term:`NXSL` scripts as properties of node object, you should name them conforming to NXSL identifier naming constraints.
-To create or change value of custom attribute manually, right-click object in |product_name| console, and select :menuselection:`Properties --> Custom Attributes tab`.
+To create or change value of custom attribute manually, right-click an object in |product_name| console, and select :menuselection:`Properties --> Custom Attributes tab`.

 .. figure:: _images/object_custom_attributes.png